Employee Leaves, Holidays, FMLA and Other Absences

 |1-30 days||First full, regularly scheduled day after release|

 |181+ days||Within 90 days of release|

 These periods may be extended to no more than two years from the date of release from military duty to accommodate a period of hospitalization or convalescence resulting from a service-connected injury or illness.
 To the extent practical, the employee will inform the department/unit head of any change in the date on which the employee is anticipated to return to work.
-The department/unit head is to keep the Division of Human Resources advised of these circumstances.
+The department/unit head is to keep Human Capital Services advised of these circumstances.
 The University may require the employee to provide documentation from his or her commanding officer of the date on which the employee is released from military duty or from his or her health care provider of the reasons the employee will not be able to return to work following the employee's release from military duty.

 This provision covers guard members who are called to service by the Kansas Governor.